Connecting to Showdown and Challenging Humans

 await player.ladder(5)

 After playing games on the ladder, you may receive rating information.
-You can access them with the Battle.rating and Battle.opponent_rating methods:
+You can access it with the Battle.rating and Battle.opponent_rating properties:

 # Print the rating of the player and its opponent after each battle